Roton-mediated soliton bound states in binary dipolar condensates: Results

 In single-component dipolar BECs, spatial density oscillations arise near boundaries and defects such as hard walls \cite{lu2010spatial}, quantum vortices \cite{yi2006vortex,wilson2008manifestations}, and soliton cores \cite{pawlowski2015dipolar,Bland2016}.
 These features are associated with roton modes in the dispersion relation \cite{ronen2007radial,wilson2008manifestations}, analogous to the connection between rotons and spatial density oscillations in superfluid helium \cite{regge1972free,dalfovo1992structure}.
 Similarly, Fig.~\ref{Fig1:Dens} shows that in a binary dipolar condensate, a dark-antidark soliton is a localized spin-density perturbation that generates spatial spin-density oscillations around its core, analogous to the density oscillations predicted around a half-quantum vortex \cite{shirley2014half}.

 Figure \ref{Fig1:Dens} displays the (a) density and (b) phase distributions of a dark-antidark soliton at rest.
 The dipolar component (component 1) hosts a dark soliton with a $\pi$ phase step, while the nondipolar component (component 2) forms an antidark structure with uniform phase.
-At the soliton core, the spin density $s(x)$ becomes negative [$s(x) < 0$)], which we define as a \textit{negative-core} dark-antidark soliton.
+Figure \ref{Fig1:Dens}(c) shows that, while this excitation generates small modulations in the total density $n(x)=n_1(x)+n_2(x)$, Fig.~\ref{Fig1:Dens}(d) reveals pronounced oscillations of the spin density $s(x)=n_1(x)-n_2(x)$.
+Since the sign of the spin density also oscillates, we define the soliton sign as the sign of $s(x)$ at its core, determined by which components carries the phase jump.
+For the present example, at the core $s(x) < 0$, which we define as a \textit{negative-core} dark-antidark soliton.
 Conversely, when the soliton core exhibits $s(x) > 0$, we refer to it as a \textit{positive-core} dark-antidark soliton.
-Figure \ref{Fig1:Dens}(c) shows that while this excitation generates small modulations in the total density, Fig.~\ref{Fig1:Dens}(d) reveals pronounced oscillations of the spin density.
-The characteristic spacing between the resulting peaks and troughs can be understood in terms of the system's dispersion relations.
+The characteristic spacing between the resulting peaks and troughs of $s(x)$ can be understood in terms of the system's dispersion relations.